Walter E. Ellis

 Walter Earl Ellis (June 24, 1960 – December 1, 2013), known as The Milwaukee North Side Strangler, was an American serial killer who raped and strangled at least seven women in the city of Milwaukee, Wisconsin between 1986 and 2007.
 Until May 2009, the killings were considered to be independent of one another, but were then linked together via DNA profiling.
-Ellis would be arrested as a suspect on September 7, 2009, and convicted for the seven murders in February 2011, receiving seven consecutive life sentences without the chance of parole.
+Ellis was arrested as a suspect on September 7, 2009, and convicted for the seven murders in February 2011, receiving seven consecutive life sentences without the chance of parole.

 Early life

 Walter E. Ellis was born on June 24, 1960, in Holmes County, Mississippi, as one of six children to LeRoy and Mattie Ellis.
 In the mid-1960s, the family left Mississippi and resettled in Milwaukee, Wisconsin.
-Since early childhood, Ellis began to show signs of antisocial behavior, acting impulsively and aggressively towards his peers, frequently assaulting classmates and neighboring kids.
+Beginning in early childhood, Ellis showed signs of antisocial behavior, acting impulsively and aggressively towards his peers, frequently assaulting classmates and neighboring children.
 For this, he earned a reputation as a local bully and was frequently disciplined.
 After finishing the 8th grade, he dropped out of school in 1974 due to poor academic performance and chronic absenteeism, turning towards a life of crime.